roycliu/sage-ga_datascience-capstone/README.md

 ## 🤨Selecting Dataset

-- ⛔First I was training recommendation system using Amazon user review 2018 dataset (UCSD).
+- ⛔First I was training recommendation system using __Amazon user review 2018__ dataset (UCSD).
 However the challenges are
-  - ❌dataset is way too large, in hundred MB size
+  - ❌dataset is way too large, in half GB size
   - ❌average rating per user is 1 product,
     - not much variation in terms of distances
     - and ends up with a really super sparse `sparse matrix`
-  - ❌not easy to clean; e.g. a lot of NaN,
+  - ❌not easy to clean; e.g. a string encoding issue and excessive NaN columns & rows,
   - ❓no product details in review datasets, and has to use Amazon product API to load
     - there is a daily download quota, very hard to do large dataset training

 ## 🧹Cleaning Dataset

-- Searching on other datasets in the meanwhile, found steam video game datasets on Kaggle
+- Searching on other datasets in the meanwhile, found Steam video game datasets at Kaggle
-  - ✅Two datasets found are both under 50 MB size
+  - ✅Two Steam datasets found are both under 50 MB size
+  - ✅good size for project purpose
-  - ✅200k rating, 12k users, and 40k titles are sufficient
+  -- 200k rating, 12k users, and 40k titles are sufficient
   - ✅easy to clean; just had to drop some columns and filter out rows with too NaN in required columns
   - ✅still sufficient data left after the clean up
+  - note, found __Netflix__ dataset at Kaggle is also a good candidate
 - ❗After cleansing, got errors while inner joining datasets on `game title` column.
 To resolve the issue had to
   - explicitly converted title column into Unicode , and
   - further dropped few columns that were not needed for training (left them for app not model)